Bankers Factoring DIP Financing

 Companies can also use A/R factoring as a financing tool in DIP financing, a possibility that many small business owners do not realize.
 In fact, accounts receivable financing can be the fastest and most flexible way to obtain financing and recapitalization during the Chapter 11 bankruptcy process.

 DIP Factoring can be a win-win for both the borrowing company and the factoring firm.
 The company obtains needed financing not based on its credit status, and the DIP factoring firm achieves priority status under the Bankruptcy Code.
+Has merchant cash advances caused your bankruptcy?
+A DIP facility can get them under control or even zero them out.
+We are happy to give you a bankruptcy factor finance free consultation about your situation and our invoice financing solutions with our simple application process.

 Many times, it was customer credit issues that pushed a company into bankruptcy.
 A Bankers Factoring Credit-Protected A/R Facility stops that from happening again.